Chinthan07/CollegeMap/README.md

 # COLLEGE MAP

---> Project Description:<br>
+--> Project Description:

 This project helps in locating the classes and labs in the college.
 Currently this is done for NMAMIT, NITTE.<br>
 This has been developed using HTML, CSS, and JavaScript making the project efficient and reliable.

 ----